 However, there are no legal consequences for not respecting the 15-day time limit prescribed by the relevant legislation.
 The complaint does not suspend the decision.

 According to the Administrative Court in Zagreb, the court registry application does not recognise the difference between cases in which freedom of movement was restricted by other alternative measures than detention in the Reception Centre for Foreigners.
-Thus it is not possible to report in how many cases the court had to decide on detention in the Reception Centre for Foreigners in 2020 and 2021.
+Thus it is not possible to report in how many cases the court had to decide on detention in the Reception Centre for Foreigners.

-The majority of law suits against restriction of the freedom of movement before Administrative Court in Zagreb were rejected in 2021.
-Out of the total 15 law suits, more than half (8) were rejected and one was suspended.
-Only 2 were accepted, 1 was accepted and referred back and 3 were partially accepted.
-Other Administrative Courts did not deal with lawsuits against restrictions to the freedom of movement in the course of 2021.
+In 2022, Administrative Court of Zagreb decided in 40 cases regarding the procedure apply to restrict asylum seekers’ freedom of movement.
+Most law suits against restriction of the freedom of movement presented before the Administrative Court of Zagreb were rejected in 2022.
+Out of the 40 law suits, more than half (27) were rejected, 10 were accepted, 1 was accepted and referred back and 2 were referred.
+Other Administrative Courts did not deal with lawsuits against restrictions to the freedom of movement in the course of 2022.

-In 2021, the High Administrative Court did not receive onward appeals in cases of detention in the Reception Centre for Foreigners.
+In 2022, the High Administrative Court received 4 onward appeals in cases of detention in the Reception Centre for Foreigners and they were rejected.

 Information provided by attorneys-at-law, 3 December 2019.